 Reading

-During whole class reading this term we will be reading ‘The Sheep Pig.’
-These sessions give the class an opportunity to read a book together, practice reading aloud with expression, and answer comprehension style questions both verbally and written.
+During whole class reading this term we will be reading ‘Charlotte’s Web’ by E.B White.
+These sessions give the class an opportunity to read a book together, practice reading aloud with expression, and answer comprehension style questions.

 Maths

-We will start the year by learning about fractions before moving onto decimals at the end of term 3 and into term 4.
-The year 5s will also look at percentages.
-We will also continue to have a big focus on times tables throughout the year, which children should be practicing at home regularly.
-It is especially important for the year 4s in order to prepare them for their multiplication tables check that will take place in the summer terms.
-More information about this will be given nearer the time.
+We will also continue to have a big focus on times tables throughout the last two terms, which children should be practicing at home regularly.
+It is especially important for the year 4s in order to prepare them for their multiplication tables check that will take place in June.

 RE